Corporate Governance

 A. Board Functions and Responsibilities

-The primary functions of the Almoayyed Contracting Group’s Board of Directors (the “Board”) are to oversee management performance on behalf of the shareowners, to ensure that the long-term interests of the shareowners are being served, to monitor adherence to ACG standards and policies, to promote the exercise of responsible corporate citizenship, and generally to perform the duties and responsibilities assigned to the Board by the laws of the Ministry of Industry, Commerce and Tourism, Bahrain.
+Almoayyed Contracting Group’s Board of Directors (the “Board”) is responsible for overseeing management performance, ensuring the long-term interests of shareowners, monitoring adherence to ACG standards and policies, promoting responsible corporate citizenship, and fulfilling duties assigned by the laws of the Ministry of Industry, Commerce, and Tourism, Bahrain

 The Board fulfills these functions by, among other things: